zimal5648/wallet-gen/README.md

 ## Port

 The server runs on port 8888 by default.
-You can modify this in the `wallet_generator.js` file if needed.
+You can modify this in the `wallet_generator.ts` file if needed.